nopaddleboat/Koopman_operator_predictive_control/README.md

 xstar_np.mat   : LME model mentioned in [1]

-These two models are generated with the real system input-output data with the method in [1].
+These two models are generated based on the real system input-output data with the method in [1].

 Codes: